sib-swiss/dh-mr-mark16/README.md

 # MARK16 MR API

 (C) Copyright SIB Swiss Institute of Bioinformatics 2023, available from https://github.com/sib-swiss/dh-mr-mark16 under GNU GPL v3.0 See LICENSE and THIRD-PARTY-NOTICE.
+The VRE does not have data analytics.

 This API is a part of the main SNSF MARK16 project: https://mark16.sib.swiss DH+, SIB Swiss Institute of Bioinformatics, CH, 2020, ISSN 2673-9836